-Guidance for health professionals to identify and test those individuals who may have COVID-19, including clinical criteria, case definitions, testing guidance and notification procedures.
+Guidance for health professionals to identify and test those individuals who may have COVID-19, including clinical criteria, case definitions, testing guidance and notification procedures, and long COVID.

 On this page:

 - Clinical criteria for COVID-19